-A big tree doesn’t start off big.
-It starts off as a small seed, covered and unseen for extended periods, sometimes even years.
-Only once the external conditions are right does the seed slowly start to grow, one leaf at a time, into the wonderful big tree it was always meant to become.
+A big tree doesn’t start big.
+It begins as a tiny seed, covered and unseen for extended periods, sometimes even years.
+Only once the external conditions are right does the seed slowly start to grow, one leaf at a time, into the beautiful big tree it was always meant to become.

-Having observed and analysed startups for years, particularly interested in what makes them a success or failure, I found some patterns.
-One of the most common reasons is a lack of clarity, which is common especially if you start with too ambitious big goals.
-Even more common, is scaling too fast.
-Contrary, the most successful startups I’ve observed all had very big, but clear dreams, and took small, sustainable steps.
+Having observed and analyzed startups for years, particularly interested in what makes them a success or failure, I found some patterns.
+One of the most common reasons is a lack of clarity, especially if you start with too ambitious big goals.
+Even more common is scaling too fast.
+On the contrary, the most successful startups I’ve observed all had huge but clear dreams and took small, sustainable steps.

-Overnight success is only ever the result of a long, hard journey that most people are unaware of.
-It’s not that they didn’t go through the slow growth, it’s just that you only started noticing the tree once it was big enough to stand out.
+Overnight success is only the result of a long, arduous journey that most people are unaware of.
+It’s not that they didn’t go through the slow growth; it’s just that you only started noticing the tree once it was big enough to stand out.

 So stop comparing yourself to people who’ve been on the journey for years, and focus on only your next step.

-There’s an exercise called “Circles and Soup” that helps focus you on which action to take next if you feel overwhelmed or is easily distracted.
+An exercise called “Circles and Soup” helps focus on which action to take next if you feel overwhelmed or easily distracted.

 - Take a piece of paper and draw three concentric circles, much like a target.

-- Label the inner circle “Control”, representing an area that you have full control of.
-The middle circle represents an area that you are able to influence, but not control, and is labelled “Influence”.
-The outer circle is labelled “Soup” and represents the items that you can neither control nor influence directly.
+- Label the inner circle “Control”, representing an area that you have complete control of.
+The middle circle represents an area you can influence but not control, labelled “Influence”.
+The outer circle is labelled “Soup” and describes the items you can neither directly control nor influence.

-- Now, think of your big goal, take some sticky notes, and write down everything that needs to be done or be in place for it to realize, each idea on a separate sticky note.
+- Now, think of your big goal, take some sticky notes, and write down everything that needs to be done or be in place to realize each idea on a separate sticky note.

 - Place each sticky note in one of the circles.

-- Being aware of the things out of your control, focus on the things that are in your control.
+- Being aware of the things out of your control, focus on the things in your control.